Why is a multiple pregnancy a concern?

-Being pregnant with more than 1 baby is exciting.
+A multiple pregnancy means being pregnant with more than 1 baby.
 It is often a happy event for many couples.
 But multiple pregnancy has higher risks for complications.
 The most common problems are listed below.

 Preterm labor and birth